MissVeronica/um-happy-birthday/README.md

 2. Add your Members Directory shortcode to the WP page with the slug <code>um-happy-birthday</code>
 3. The plugin is creating links from the Celebrant summary modal in UM Dashboard and Plugin settings.

+## WP Appearance -> Menus
+1. Add the Members Directory links to the menu choices like <code>.../um-happy-birthday/</code> for today birthdays

+## Shortcode
+1. <code>[birthdays_today]</code> or <code>[birthdays_today]enter link text here[/birthdays_today]</code>
+2. Creates a link to the Birtdays Directory page for current day with the text "Happy Birthdays today"
+3. Restriction: Link is only displayed at current users own Profile page i e not displaayed when visiting other Profiles.

 ## Translations & Text changes
 1. Use the "Loco Translate" plugin.
 2. https://wordpress.org/plugins/loco-translate/